 We will be unable to process your application until we have received this information.

 What if I have any queries, concerns or complaints?

-If you have queries about the licence, please contact us either online or by telephone.
+If you have queries about the licence, please contact us.

 If you have any concerns about the location or safety of materials on the public highway, please report a highway problem to us.